jayCleverly/Charity-Website/README.md

 # Charity-Website
 A small website advertising a local organisation I volunteer for.

-This website is hosted by me at alternativeangels.co.uk.
+This website is hosted by me and can be found at [alternativeangels.co.uk](https://alternativeangels.co.uk/).